sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 Speaker: William Stein
 Title: On convergence in the Sato-Tate conjecture
 }}}
-On convergence in the Sato-Tate conjecture (application of Sage to studying how quickly convergence happens in the Sato-Tate conjecture; this leads to a new conjecture.
+Abstract: This is a talk on convergence in the Sato-Tate conjecture, in particular, it is an application of Sage to studying how quickly convergence happens in the Sato-Tate conjecture; this in fact leads to a new conjecture and new questions.
 This is joint work with Barry Mazur.

 MORNING TALK 2 (10:30-11:30)
 {{{